atonomi/smart-contracts/README.md

 ### Setup

-Downlaod and install the latest version of Solidity here: https://solidity.readthedocs.io/en/v0.4.22/installing-solidity.html (use Homebrew)
+Download and install the latest version of Solidity here: https://solidity.readthedocs.io/en/v0.4.22/installing-solidity.html (use Homebrew)

 Download and install the latest LTS version of Node.js here: https://nodejs.org/en/